yale-cv/avm-slam_dataset/README.md

-  # AVM-SLAM: Semantic Visual SLAM with Multi-Sensor Fusion in a Bird’s Eye View for Automated Valet Parking

 This is the dataset website for our paper "[AVM-SLAM: Semantic Visual SLAM with Multi-Sensor Fusion in a Bird’s Eye View for Automated Valet Parking]()".